Translate

 This was written by a vet who was called in to put a family pet (Belker) to sleep since he had terminal cancer.
 The family had the vet come to their home and wanted their six year old son, Shane to be present.

-The next day, the vet said as Belker's family surrounded him, Shane seemed so calm, petting the old dog for the last time, that he wondered if he understood what was going on.
-Within a few minutes, Belker slipped peacefully away.
+Shane seemed so calm, petting the old dog for the last time, that he

 The little boy seemed to accept Belker's transition without any difficulty or confusion.
 They sat together for a while after Belker's Death, wondering aloud about the sad fact that animal lives are shorter than human lives.